Healthy Honey BBQ Sauce (Sweet & Tangy)

 Here are easy, detailed, step-by-step instructions for making the best-tasting honey barbecue sauce recipe.
 The simple ingredients are also repeated in the recipe card at the bottom of this blog post.

-Step 1: Sauté the Vegetables
+Step 1: Sauté the Aromatics

 Sauteeing onions and garlic in a sauce pan.

-Step 2: Cook the Sauce
+Step 2: Build the Sauce

 Adding ingredients to barbecue sauce over medium heat.